kablamo/mvp.kablamo.org/page/builtins/die-eval/index.markdown

         warn $error;
     }

-If you are a module author and want to be polite and not modify `$@` you would need to jump through hoops like this (no one actually does this because its too much typing):
+If you are a module author and want to be polite and not modify `$@` globally you need to jump through hoops like this:

     my ($error1, $error2);
     {